 2 and 3 March, 4-7pm CET (3-6pm GMT) Sold Out

 Trainer: Maria Vlachou

-However, when inclusion and diversity are viewed in a more holistic way, multiple and diverse creative opportunities arise.
-With regard to cultural management, in this training course we shall learn more about accessible environments and the implementation of access services.
-We shall also address other aspects of our relationship with the audience, such as communications and front-of-house services.
+When diversity and inclusion and diversity are viewed in a more holistic way, multiple and diverse creative opportunities arise.
+With regard to cultural management, in this course we shall discuss the concept of disability and our attitudes towards it; we shall learn more about accessible environments and the implementation of access policies and services; we shall evaluate how each department within a cultural organisation (direction and artistic direction, curatorship, communications, production, education, front-of-house) contributes towards access.

 People working in the areas of Cultural Management, Production, Programming, Cultural Mediation, Artistic Direction

 Students / Unemployed: €25

 Maria Vlachou is a Cultural Management and Communications consultant.
 Founding member and Executive Director of Acesso Cultura | Access Culture, promoting access – physical, social, intellectual – to cultural participation.
 Author of the bilingual (pt/en) blog Musing on Culture, where she writes about culture, the arts, museums, cultural management and communication, access.
 She is the manager of the Facebook group Museum texts / Textos em museus and co-manager of the blog Museums and Migration.
 She participated in the European project RESHAPE – Reflect, Share, Practice, Experiment, having joined the trajectory “Arts and Citizenship”.

 In the past, she was Communications Director of São Luiz Municipal Theatre and Head of Communication of Pavilion of Knowledge – Ciência Viva (Lisbon).
 Board member of ICOM Portugal (2005-2014) and editor of its bulletin.
 She has collaborated with different programmes of the Calouste Gulbenkian Foundation.